projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

    data comes from a raw channel, the data will be passed forward.
 Before transmitting to the virtual UART interface, all data needs to be packed with an address header and link header.
--  For Rx direction, the data comeis from the UOS.
+-  For Rx direction, the data comes from the UOS.
 The IOC mediator receives link data from the virtual UART interface.
 The data will be unpacked by Core thread, and then forwarded to Rx queue, similar to how the Tx direction flow is done except that the heartbeat and RTC are only used by the IOC